What is an Employee Retention Bonus? And Do They Still Work in 2023?

 - The possible impact if the employee resigns from the company

-In general, the average financial incentives to keep a key employee range between 10–25%.
+In general, if a company offers financial incentives to keep a key employee, the bonus will likely range somewhere between 10–25% of an employee’s base salary.
 Here’s an example of how it works:

 |Retention incentive payment option||Retention incentive rate||Basic pay earned in installment period||Retention incentive installment||Total incentive paid after 26 day periods|